WHAT'S YOUR MAP? Live at Hay Festival

 A perfect way to spend the evening for anyone fascinated by history, adventure, and culture.

-Click here to purchase WHAT'S YOUR MAP?
-Live at Hay Festival Tickets
+Click here to purchase tickets for WHAT'S YOUR MAP?
+Live at Hay Festival

 Meet the Podcast Guests

 David Olusoga is a British-Nigerian historian, author, presenter and BAFTA winning film-maker.
-He is Professor of Public History at the University of Manchester, the author of several books and writes journalism and comment for The Observer, The Guardian, The New Statesman, The Voice and BBC History Magazine.
+He is Professor of Public History at the University of Manchester, writes journalism and comment for The Observer, The Guardian, The New Statesman, The Voice and BBC History Magazine, and is the author of several books including the critically acclaimed Black and British: A Forgotten History (2016).

 In 2019 he was awarded an OBE for services to history and community integration.
 David is also a recipient of the BAFTA Special Award, the British Academy's Presidents Medal and the Norton Medlicott Medal For Services to History.